antontuhai/tech-write-anthology/README.md

 # techwriteme
-This repository is for writing technical docs.
+This repository is for sharing technical writing experience.